MPhil/PhD in Theatre and Performance Studies (2023 Entry)

-Bobby Smith is a freelance practitioner who has worked in settings including schools, youth centres, within the criminal justice system and internationally.
-Previously, he also managed and coordinated applied theatre projects – for example, a drugs education and sexual health project in West London schools.
-He has worked as a consultant for several charities, writing resources and training staff, particularly in the area of Theatre for Development.
+Bobby Smith’s research and practice examines the ways in which theatre and performance offer artistic and creative approaches to activism, education and social action.
+He was previously a freelance practitioner with experience in settings including schools, youth centres, within the criminal justice system and internationally.
+He also managed and coordinated applied theatre projects – for example, a drugs education and sexual health project in West London schools.
+Bobby has worked as a consultant for several charities, writing resources and training staff, particularly in the area of Theatre for Development.

 Here is our checklist on how to apply for taught postgraduate courses at Warwick.